-Find out how to do a risk analysis,
+Find out how to do a risk

 with James Manktelow and Amy Carlson.

-Risk analysis is useful in many situations, for example, when you're:
+Risk analysis is useful in many situations:

 To carry out a risk analysis, follow these steps:

-One way of doing this is to make your best estimate of the probability of the event occurring, and then multiply this by the amount it will cost you to set things right if it happens.
+One way of doing this is to make your best estimate of the probability of the event occurring, and then to multiply this by the amount it will cost you to set things right if it happens.
 This gives you a value for the risk:

 Risk Value = Probability of Event x Cost of Event